, This Week's Question: All my competitors do the same thing. How do I convince my customers they should buy from me?

 This is a statement that says why are you different from your competition and why should they buy from you.
 Think of it as why should your prospects choose you.
 If you want to learn more about this topic, keep watching!

-Hi, I'm Tom Malesic, founder and President of EZMarketing and you're watching Ask EZ.
+Hi, I'm Tom Malesic, founder and President of EZMarketing, a marketing company in Lancaster, PA, and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions.

 what a usp isn't